cfpb/cfpb.github.io/_posts/2014-03-27-new-regulation.md

 Table 1: The number of each types of content per regulation.

-The fact that Z is significantly longer of a regulation than E drove almost every aspect of what  we did ove r the next six months, especially when it came to actually getting all the content together.
+On disk, represented as pretty-printed JSON trees, E is 1.5Mb - Z is almost ten times larger at a whopping 11Mb.
+That's a lot of text.
+The fact that Z is significantly longer of a regulation than E drove almost every aspect of what we did over the next six months, especially when it came to actually getting all the content together.

 ## Compiling regulations